 No matters or circumstances have arisen since the end of the 12 month period which significantly affected or may significantly affect the operations of the company, the results of those operations or the state of affairs of the company in future financial years.

 Dividends

-A dividend of \$649,600 was declared by the Company in September 2020 and is expected to be paid to members in May 2021.
+A dividend of \$649,600 in respect of FY20 was paid to members in May 2021.